 This command queries the Questionable Status condition register to check CV or CC mode of the power supply.
 The power supply returns a decimal value which corresponds to the binary-weighted sum of all bits in the register.
 These bits are not latched.
 If "0" is returned, the power supply is in output off or unregulated state.
 If "1" is returned, the power supply is in the CC operating mode and if "2" is returned, the power supply is in the CV operating mode.
-If "3" is returned, the power supply is in the CV operating mode.
-If "3" is returned, the power supply is in the CV operating mode.
+If "3" is returned, the power supply is in failure.

-STATus:QUEStionable?
+STATus: QUEStionable?